adamsilver/adamsilver.io-jekyll/_posts/2014-10-01-the-boring-front-end-developer.md

 Be a great front-end developer.
 Be boring.

+## Addendum

+[My response](https://medium.com/simple-human/addendum-to-the-boring-front-end-developer-468dfc75d896#.1umggvug5) to Hacker News comments.

-Inspired by Cap Watkins' article, [The Boring Designer](http://blog.capwatkins.com/the-boring-designer), thank you.
+Inspired by [The Boring Designer](http://blog.capwatkins.com/the-boring-designer) by Cap Watkins' &mdash; thank you.